 - Latvian Institute of Organic Synthesis is an inventor and co-inventor of 18 original approved drugs and more than 70 original preparation methods of known medicines.

-- BGI Group is the world’s largest genome sequencing organization and has established a genome sequencing machine production facility in Latvia which is the beginning for development of a life science park.
+- BGI Group is the world’s largest genome sequencing organization and has established a genome sequencing machine production facility in Latvia.